 Mandating vaccination for HCP may be legally permissible if the vaccination policy provides exceptions in accordance with discrimination laws.
 Examples of federal law exceptions include religious accommodations under Title VII of the Civil Rights Act of 1964 and medical accommodations under the Americans with Disabilities Act (ADA).
 The Equal Employment Opportunity Commission (EEOC) addresses the question regarding how employers should respond to employees who indicates they are unable to receive a required COVID-19 vaccination due to a disability.
 The EEOC explains that the ADA allows an employer to have a qualification standard for employment requiring that individuals do not pose a health or safety threat to others in the workplace, but that if requiring a vaccination to do so screens out a person with a disability, an individualized risk assessment should be completed to assess if a direct threat to others exists.4 If the unvaccinated individual would pose a direct threat of virus exposure to others, a reasonable accommodation should be provided to reduce the risk so he or she is no longer a direct threat.4 Due to limited information regarding existing mRNA vaccines’ abilities to prevent transmission, and the public health guidance from the CDC that vaccinated persons should continue to follow all current infection prevention guidance to protect themselves and others, it is unclear what conclusion an employer may draw upon conducting the risk assessment.
 Federal OSHA does not currently have a standard specific to COVID-19 or vaccination requirements.
 The 22 states with OSHA-approved State Plans may have varying requirements.
 If you practice in one of these states, be sure you are familiar with the details of your State Plan.
 Additional state and local laws may impact employee rights and employer responsibilities and are important to understand as well.

 Instituting mandatory COVID-19 vaccination for your HCP is complex.
 It is difficult to predict if mandatory vaccination is an effective liability risk mitigation strategy given the limited data on long-term COVID-19 vaccine effectiveness, specifically how long the protection lasts and whether the vaccine prevents transmission.
 Further guidance may evolve as additional vaccine candidates are approved for use and as research on existing vaccines continues.
-A more effective approach in the meantime may be to strongly encourage HCP vaccination based on CDC guidance, bearing in mind that they are at increased risk of exposure to COVID-19 with cases and deaths increasing daily.
+Additionally, many states are considering legislation that would prevent employers from mandating vaccinations.
+A more effective approach may be to strongly encourage HCP vaccination based on CDC guidance, bearing in mind that they are at increased risk of exposure to COVID-19 with cases and deaths increasing daily.

 - CDC and IDSA COVID-19 Realtime Learning Network: Vaccines FAQ